jonascarpay/jonascarpay.github.io/posts/2022-09-19-declarative-deployment.md

 };
 ```

-For the live configuration however, we don't want to copy the AMI image itself, we want to copy over the image's _contents_.
+When we push the live configuration to the server however, we don't want to copy it as an image, we want to just copy over the image's _contents_, the naked underlying NixOS configuration.
 Getting the derivation for those contents is a bit finicky, since it's not designed to be done manually.
 It's usually taken care of automatically by `nixos-rebuild` (if you're on NixOS) or `nixos-generators` (if you're making an image, as we've been doing up until now).
 Here's what that looks like: